Animal Clinics of The Woodlands

 There are many great brands out there.
 The ones we recommend the most are based on years of results and healthy dogs and cats.
 It is recommended that pets are fed premium diets like Purina, Science Diet, Iams, and Eukanuba.
 Occasionally, prescription diets are recommended based on a pet’s specific needs.
 Our veterinarians will make these recommendations when appropriate.

-If there is an emergency during business hours, simply call our closest location ahead of time, so we know what to expect and bring your pet in.
+If there is an emergency during business hours, simply call our closest location ahead of time so we know what to expect and bring your pet in.
 If there is an emergency after hours, please take your pet to the BluePearl Pet Hospital and 24-hour emergency clinic.

 It is recommended that a fecal sample be provided at annual/wellness visits, new puppy/kitten exams, and when GI symptoms are present.
 Only tapeworms and roundworms are visible to the naked eye.
 On some occasions, diarrhea, vomiting, and weight loss are symptoms of intestinal worms, but many intestinal parasites go undetected without running intestinal parasite tests.
-Some intestinal parasites are zoonotic, meaning they are transmittable to humans making routine intestinal parasite testing important to the health of pets AND humans.
+Some intestinal parasites are zoonotic, meaning they are transmittable to humans making routine intestinal parasite testing important to the health of pets and humans.

 Simply call your previous vet and have medical records faxed or emailed to one of our offices.
 Should you have copies, you are welcome to drop them by one of our offices.
 Records can be faxed to 281-367-1760 or emailed to

 It is encouraged to bring your pet’s normal diet to avoid any stomach upset while boarding.
 Please bring all medications in labeled pill vials and provide detailed medication instructions at drop-off.
 We have plenty of bedding to keep your pet comfortable, but if you feel your pet would benefit from a small toy or blanket from home, feel free to bring it with them.
 Please label all belongings that will be dropped off with your pet.
-It is very important that you give yourself enough time to fill out our Boarding Form and necessary medication information for your pet at the time of drop-off.
-We want to make sure that your pet is being fed and being given their medications appropriately to ensure their good health while at our clinics.
+It is very important that you give yourself enough time to fill out our Boarding Form and the necessary medication information for your pet at the time of drop-off.
+We want to make sure that your pet is being fed and given their medications appropriately to ensure their good health while at our clinics.

 Animal Clinics of The Woodlands welcomes all breeds of cats and dogs at any of our 3 locations.

 We see patients by appointment.
-Walk-in appointments are welcome but kindly asked to wait until a time becomes available.
+Walk-in appointments are welcome, but kindly asked to wait until a time becomes available.
 Emergencies take priority, but a call ahead of time is appreciated to ensure we are equipped to manage your pet’s needs immediately on arrival.